Icenium/bond-content/custom-cordova-plugins/lesson-1.md

 Before you begin, make sure your `index.html` file is open.
 We have two Kendo UI Mobile views set up for you (`<div id="all-contacts">` and `<div id="view-contact">`).
 These views have been pre-populated with `data-title` properties to give each view its own distinguishing title.
 Each view also has a Kendo UI Mobile header (`<header data-role="header">`) which provides a navigation bar to display the view title.

 This first step focuses on the first view (`<div id="all-contacts">`).
-This view contains a `<ul id="contacts-list">` element which will become a Kendo UI Mobile ListView due to the added `data-role="listview"` property.
+This view contains a `<ul id="contacts-list">` element which will become a Kendo UI Mobile ListView due to the added `data-role="listview"` attribute.
 A ListView is a great way to display a list of items.

 <hr data-action="start" />

 #### Action

 * **a**.
 Your first action is to create a Kendo UI template.
-Templates allow you to create chunks of HTML that will be merged with data - these "chunks" are repeated for each data element in your data source.
+Templates allow you to create chunks of HTML that will be merged with data.
+These "chunks" are repeated for each data element in your data source.
 The template you create will be bound to your contacts to provide a repeating list of items (contacts) in your ListView.
 Copy and paste this Kendo UI template into your page (outside of your Kendo UI views but within the `<body>` tags):

 ```
 <script id="contacts-template" type="text/x-kendo-template">